larryhastings/big/README.md

 It's the code you *would* have written... if only you had the time.
 It's a real pleasure to use!

 **big** requires Python 3.6 or newer.
-Its only dependency is `python-dateutil`, and that's optional.
+Its only dependencies is `python-dateutil`, and that's optional.
+The current version is "#0124".

 *Think big!*